biocorecrg/RNAseq_course_2019/docs/module2.md

 As you can see we also added an extra paramters **--gencode** since we derived the data from that resource and has a particular header separator **"|"**.

 ### Aligning
 For aligning with **STAR** we need to specify the path of the files (reads and index folder) and if the reads are compressed or not (**--readFilesCommand zcat**).
-Then we can also specify the kind of outptut we want, in this xase we choose **BAM** format with alignment sorted by coordinates.
+Then we can also specify the kind of outptut we want, in this case we choose **BAM** format with alignment sorted by coordinates.
 We also indicated that we want to output gene counts too (**--quantMode GeneCounts**) that will be useful for differential analysis.

 ```{bash}
 STAR --genomeDir annotations/chr10 \